You came to me in a dream last night.

 of wind: one leg bent, glistening teeth,

-she’s shielding her eyes against the dust,
+shielding her eyes against the dust,

-black skirt and stockings which show
+black skirt beneath which her black stockings show

-of alabaster skin beneath;
+of her alabaster skin beneath.

-tucking her hair behind her ear.
+She tucks a strand of hair behind her ear.

 Why does this sadden yet simultaneously endear?